 I shall certainly use the video and my conversation questions again, so I thought I would share them here for others to try as well.
 If you use them, please do let me know how it goes for you!
 I allowed 20 minutes for the conversation, which worked well for us.
 We pretty much followed the sequence of questions as shown below, although by the interpretive level the conversation has taken off such that I used the questions to steer the conversation rather than to stimulate it.

-The video is by the International Institute of Facilitation and Change (IIFAC) and is now available also in Spanish, German, Russian, Chinese, Italian and Japanese.
+The video is by the International Institute of Facilitation and Change (IIFAC) and is now available also in multiple languages.
 For more on the ToP Focused Conversation method, see the ICA:UK ToP method overview (pdf) and Brian Stanfield’s ‘Art of Focused Conversation: 100 Ways to Access Group Wisdom in the Workplace‘.
 When I first shared the video in an earlier post, I quoted John Miller of ICA Associates on his experience of using the video for a Focused Conversation with a high school class in Canada.

 Objective level questions